horizon-eda/horizon-pool-convention/README.rst

 1. Symbols must have one text ``$REFDES`` and one ``$VALUE``.
 They both should be sized 1.5 mm.
+2. Ensure that a multi-line ``$VALUE`` is displayed without overlapping.
-2. Use names as generic as possible (cf. entities).
+3. Use names as generic as possible (cf. entities).
-3. All pin connection points must be on the 1.25 mm grid and at the outside of the symbol.
+4. All pin connection points must be on the 1.25 mm grid and at the outside of the symbol.

 Discrete components